 We all know many of the benefits of exercise to get fit and feel well at any age although it’s sometimes hard to do the steps needed regularly.
 It takes a bit of time and sometimes a bit more motivation.

-I hope this beginners guide to exercise has started or propelled your journey on the path to get fit at home.
+I hope this beginner’s guide to exercise has started or propelled your journey on the path to getting fit at home.
 You will feel (and look) better.
 Getting fit at home is worth the effort.